cfpb/design-system/docs/components/featured-content-modules.md

   * **Unique**: Content that is specifically in the Bureau’s “wheelhouse” because of our position as an approachable, trusted, unbiased authority.

+  Featured content modules should highlight a single piece of content.
+That content can be almost anything, from a webpage to a blog post to a PDF to a video.

   FCMs can appear on any page type, though they are best suited for pages third level and below in the site map.
 They are designed to accommodate pages with either a left-hand navigation or right-hand sidebar.